MarioPossamato/smm2patcher/README.md

 # Smm2Patcher
 A code patcher for Super Mario Maker 2 binaries.
+(Edit: Patching Doesn't Work Correctly Yet, But The Errors Are Being Researched...)

 ## What are the supported game versions?
 1.0.0